 Accountability, transparent processes, accessible results, and capture of lessons learned are essential features of this federal science enterprise.
 The nation makes a substantial investment in NASA's science program.
 Thus, it is incumbent upon SMD to provide a commensurate return on investment, to be accessible to its stakeholders, and to continue to improve based on lessons learned from both successes and failures.
-NASA reports on its progress through various means, including annual performance reports to Congress, regular meetings of its advisory committees, press releases, town hall meetings, publications in peer-reviewed journals, and frequent posting of developments on its website.
+NASA reports on its progress through various means, including annual performance reports to Congress, publications in peer-reviewed journals, and frequent posting of developments on its website.
 SMD's website and the Service and Advice for Research and Analysis (SARA) website (an additional resource for proposal writing) provide portals into SMD's key business processes.